lcostantino/mitre-assistant/src-mkdocs-mitre-assistant/docs/Getting_Started/Tactical_Modeling/How_To/Model_With_Adversaries.md

-??? tldr "TLDR - Visual Application of Mitre-AssistantAdversaries Output"
+??? tldr "TLDR - Online Application | Mitre-Assistant Adversaries Output"

     If you don't want to go through the tutorial, and just use the app, **click on the image**